 In our opinion, EDOR® is a mature product that has proven itself amply in clinical practice and, therefore, the time is ripe for a commercial launch of the method.
 In order to fully harness the market potential and commercial opportunities we see for EDOR®, we carried out a rights issue in June–July 2017 that brought in 12.4 MSEK, after issue expenses, to the company.
 The funds from this rights issue will primarily be used to establish a marketing organisation in the company with the main responsibility of managing the marketing activities necessary for a successful commercial launch.
 We have recruited a very competent Marketing Manager with broad and international experience to lead these efforts.

 Our initial strategy is to focus our sales efforts on nationally prominent clinics in various European countries.
 As we do this, we will enlist the aid of clinics that participated in EUDOR-A, and which are already well acquainted with the method, in order to promote a market acceptance of EDOR®.
 Another facet of our sales strategy is to invite European psychiatrists and psychologists to training seminars and give them the opportunity to learn how they can use EDOR®.
 So far, we have carried out six successful training seminars in different countries across Europe.
 We have now begun our transition from a small research company to commercially-focused operations, with the goal of establishing EDOR® as an accepted method in the European psychiatric healthcare sector within a few years, thereby helping to prevent a lot of suicides.

-CEO and Board member of Emotra AB
+CEO and President of Emotra AB